Prince Harry Is Reportedly ‘Determined To Make It In Hollywood’ As Part Of His Post-Royal Life Plan

-Prince Harry appears to be taking inspiration from his former actress wife, Meghan Markle, and reportedly looking to Hollywood as he navigates his new life plan after departing from the royal family.
+Prince Harry appears to be taking inspiration from his former actress wife, Meghan Markle, and is reportedly looking to Hollywood as he navigates his new life after departing from the royal family.

 According to US Weekly, the couple is allegedly working behind the scenes to establish a place in the entertainment industry and have even set some plans in motion.
-Though such activity may be par for the course for the Duchess of Sussex, who first found fame due to her supporting role in the hit cable television show Suits, it appears that the redheaded prince is becoming just as passionate about the industry as his wife.
+Though such activity may be par for the course for the Duchess of Sussex, who first found fame due to her supporting role in the hit cable television show Suits, it appears that the redheaded prince is becoming just as passionate about the industry.

 “Harry’s determined to make it in Hollywood, just as much as Meghan,” a source said.